Custom Map Canvas Overlays and Rendering in PyQGIS

 3. Implement the paint() Method

-QgsMapCanvasItem.paint() receives a QPainter (plus the standard QGraphicsItem option and widget arguments) — not a QgsRenderContext.
-Configure the painter, convert your stored map points to canvas coordinates, and draw the geometry.
-Always check for empty data to avoid rendering artifacts, and use painter.save()/painter.restore() to isolate state changes.
+QgsMapCanvasItem.paint() receives a QPainter plus the standard QGraphicsItem option and widget arguments — it does not receive a QgsRenderContext.
+Configure the painter, convert stored map points to canvas coordinates, and draw the geometry.
+Guard against empty data to avoid rendering artifacts, and bracket all state changes with painter.save() / painter.restore() so you never corrupt sibling items’ painter state.

 python